-authlists set-policy loginGUI radius local reject reject reject show authlists To assign the policies radius, local and reject to the authentication list loginGUI.
+authlists set-policy loginGUI radius local reject reject reject show authlists

+To assign the policies radius, local and reject to the authentication list loginGUI.
 To display the authentication lists that are set up.

-□ Assign an application to the authentication list loginGUI.
+Assign an application to the authentication list loginGUI.

-Open the Device Security > Authentication List dialog.
-In the table, select the authentication list loginGUI.
-Click the click the click applications window.
-Click the application WebInterface to highlight it.
+□ Open the Device Security > Authentication List dialog. $\Box$ In the table, select the authentication list loginGUI. $\Box$ Click the $\blacksquare$ button.
+The dialog displays the Allocate applications window. □ Click the application WebInterface to highlight it.
 Click the Ok button.
-The dialog displays the updated settings:

-The Dedicated applications column of authentication list loginGUI displays the application webInterface.
-The Dedicated applications column of authentication list defaultLoginAuthList does not display the application webInterface anymore.

-Apply the settings temporarily.
-To do this, click the v button.

-appllists set-authlist WebInterface loginGUI
+The dialog displays the updated settings: The Dedicated applications column of authentication list loginGUI displays the application WebInterface.
+The Dedicated applications column of authentication list defaultLoginAuthList does not display the application WebInterface anymore. $\Box$ Apply the settings temporarily.
+To do this, click the $\checkmark$ button. show appllists To display the applications and the allocated lists. appllists set-authlist WebInterface loginGUI